 The Property Questionnaire

-The Property Questionnaire is completed by the house seller and will provide a useful summary of the property to the potential buyer.
+The Property Questionnaire provides a useful summary of the property for the potential buyer.
 Information the Property Questionnaire will make available includes:

 Sellers have an obligation to provide an accurate and truthful account of the property but, if needed, sellers are able to receive assistance from their conveyancing solicitor or surveyor to answer the more difficult questions.